Designing for color blindness

 So what actually is color vision deficiency?
 In simpler words, if you are suffering from a color vision deficiency you perceive a narrower color spectrum compared to somebody with normal color vision.

-Color perception build up by three different types of cones.
+Color perception builds up by three different types of cones.
 Each type is sensitive to a certain wavelength of light (red, green, blue).
 Every perceived color is therefore a mixture of stimuli of those three cone types.

 So why is this important?
 Approximately 8% of all men and 0.5% of all women worldwide are affected by color vision deficiency.

-Let’s look at a human eye and understand what it is constructed of, we all know retina is responsible for our vision and the retina is built with a number of atomic cells called cones and rods.
+Let’s look at the human eye and understand what it is constructed of, we all know the retina is responsible for our vision and the retina is built with a number of atomic cells called cones and rods.
 Cone cells, or cones, are photoreceptor cells in the retinas of vertebrate eyes that will they respond differently to light of different wavelengths, and are thus responsible for color vision and function best in relatively bright light, as opposed to rod cells, which are responsible for seeing in dim light.

 Cones contain one of three different photopigments.
 This makes cones sensitive to long (red), medium (green), or short (blue) wavelengths of light.
 The presence of three types of photopigments, each sensitive to a different part of the visual spectrum, is what gives us our rich color vision.
 Humans are unusual among mammals for our trichromatic vision – named for the three different types of photopigments we have.
 Here are the three types of cones responsive to different wavelengths,